Onyx-Protocol/Onyx/installer/windows/README.md

 ### Manual

 🚧 Hang on.
 Only go down here if you know what you're doing.
-The above script is equivalent to running these instructions.
+The above script runs exactly these instructions. 🚧

 ---